PKua007/rampack/doc/input-file.md

 Run type performing Monte Carlo sampling.
 It consists of the thermalization phase and the averaging phase.
 During both phases, various types of auxiliary data, such as simulation trajectory or observable values are gathered and processed.
-Many parameters of the Monte Carlo algorithm may be tweaked, including particle's shape, interaction type, presence of hard walls and types of particle of box perturbation moves.
+Many parameters of the Monte Carlo algorithm may be tweaked, including particle's shape, interaction type, presence of hard walls and types of particle or box perturbation moves.

 Arguments: